-The symptoms typically associated with ulcerative colitis, such as cramping, bloody diarrhea, and inflammation of the bowel, can be stopped with surgery.
-Complete resection, i.e., removing the whole large intestine, will stop ulcerative colitis symptoms completely.
-However, so-called total colectomy is associated with other adverse effects.
-Thus sometimes a partial colectomy is performed instead, where only the diseased part of the colon is removed.
+The symptoms typically associated with UC, such as cramping, bloody diarrhea, and inflammation of the bowel, can be stopped with surgery.
+Complete resection, or removing the whole large intestine, will stop symptoms completely.
+However, a total colectomy is associated with other adverse effects.
+Because of this, a partial colectomy is sometimes performed instead, where only the diseased part of the colon is removed.

 In total resection, the entire large intestine is removed.
-This is the only true cure for ulcerative colitis, but it can reduce quality of life.2 In partial resection, colorectal surgeons remove the diseased region of the colon with a margin of healthy tissue on either side.
+This is the only true cure for UC, but it can reduce quality of life.
+In partial resection, colorectal surgeons remove the diseased region of the colon with a margin of healthy tissue on either side.
 When possible, the two remaining ends of the large intestine are surgically united, reconnecting the digestive system.

-When this cannot be accomplished, the bowel is routed to the abdominal wall, and waste exits the body in a colostomy bag.
-With modern surgical techniques, it is often possible to reconnect the remaining bowel to the anus, either during the initial resection surgery or after a healing period.3
+When this cannot be done, the bowel is routed to the abdominal wall and waste exits the body in a colostomy bag.
+With modern surgical techniques, it’s often possible to reconnect the remaining bowel to the anus, either during the initial resection surgery or after a healing period.

 Part of the bowel surgery involves creating a pouch near the anus, which collects waste prior to defecation.
 One of the complications of surgery is that the pouch can become inflamed, which causes diarrhea, cramps, and fever.
-Pouchitis, as it is called, is treated with an extended course of antibiotics.
+This is called pouchitis, and can be treated with an extended course of antibiotics.

 The other main complication of bowel resection is small bowel obstruction.
 Small bowel obstruction is first treated with stool softeners, fluids, and bowel rest; however, severe small bowel obstruction may need to be treated with surgery.

 While surgery is often delayed until the disease becomes severe, in some cases patients may require emergent bowel removal surgery because the risk of keeping the bowel is too great.
-People with ulcerative colitis may need emergent surgery if they experience:
+People with UC may need emergent surgery if they experience:

 - toxic megacolon (life-threatening dilation of the intestine)